mickfuzz/phd4/_posts/2022-1-13-3M-framework.md

 ### Research Findings resulting from implementing the 3M Game Making Model

-The _3M game making model_ - (made up of Missions, Maps and Methods) - is the result of several years of exploratory, collaborative game making with home educating families and a local Primary School.
+The _3M game making model_ - (made up of Missions, Maps and Motivation) - is the result of several years of exploratory, collaborative game making with home educating families and a local Primary School.
 Learners start by playing and remixing a broken and incomplete game of a particular genre, for example platform, maze or shoot-em-up.
 They are given and/or choose certain missions to improve their game or to make it in a certain way.
 They use maps to help navigate their next choices and what they have learned.
 Finally, facilitators use particular methods in line with project-based and inclusive approaches to motivate and support learners engagement and learning.

 This section describes the model in brief and describes several key findings from its implementation in particular reference to some of the tensions of Game Making outlined above.